Amazon Placement Bids Modifiers : How to Leverage it in 2023

 For most of the keywords, this is usually the best converting and, at the same time, highly competitive placement to show your ads, as all brands aspire to showcase their ads among the first few results to get maximum visibility.

-You can set a bid multipliers between 0% and 900% for Sponsored Products top of search placement.
+You can set bid multipliers between 0% and 900% for Sponsored Products top of search placement.

 2. Product Pages

-Whether you are targeting a keyword or product (ASINs), your Sponsored Products ads can also appear on the product detail pages and all non-search placements such as the add-to-cart page
+Whether you are targeting a keyword or product (ASINs), your Sponsored product ads can also appear on the product detail pages and all non-search placements such as the add-to-cart page.

-Here is how the Sponsored Products ads looks on detail page:
+Here is how the Sponsored Products ads look on the detail page:

 2. Rest of Search